As a Production Volunteer you will be working shifts to earn a perk.

 If a Volunteer Interactive or Film Badge has already been picked up, it can be upgraded to a Volunteer Gold Badge or Platinum Badge*.
 However, it may NOT be changed to a music wristband, or upgraded to a Volunteer Music Badge.

-If you have not picked up a perk, you may change your perk to whatever you would like barring you have the appropriate number of hours.
+If you have not picked up a perk, you may change your perk to whatever you would like provided you have the appropriate number of hours.

 *New volunteers are not eligible to upgrade to a Volunteer Platinum Badge.